 Prevent Chargebacks on Recurring Payments

-Recurring payments or payment plans set up with debit cards also fall under regulation-e requirements.
-Following these chargeback prevention tips will not only help you to reduce the occurrence of chargebacks, but will also keep you compliant with Reg-e.
+Recurring payments or payment plans set up with debit cards also fall under Regulation E requirements.
+Following these chargeback prevention tips will not only help you to reduce the occurrence of chargebacks, but will also keep you compliant with Regulation E.

 Regulation E requires that this signed authorization be on file prior to the first post dated payment being charged.
 This authorization must then be kept on file for two years following the conclusion of the payment plan.